SivaniMasani/POWERBI-PROJECTS/README.md

 ###  Business Insights

 **1. Tesla dominates with 46% market share**
-Tesla accounts for nearly half of all EV registrations — more than the next 5 manufacturers combined.
+Tesla accounts for nearly half of all EV registrations, more than the next 5 manufacturers combined.

 **2. Fully electric vehicles (BEV) are winning**
-78% of vehicles are BEV vs 22% PHEV — showing strong consumer shift toward fully electric vehicles.
+78% of vehicles are BEV vs 22% PHEV, showing strong consumer shift toward fully electric vehicles.

-**3. EV adoption is rapidly accelerating** Registrations peaked at 37K in 2023 — showing massive year on year growth compared to 1K in 2015.
+**3. EV adoption is rapidly accelerating** Registrations peaked at 37K in 2023, showing massive year on year growth compared to 1K in 2015.

 **4. Washington state leads EV adoption**